pivot-access-ltd/bma-offline-docs/discourse/commission-machines.md

 Since MAAS doesn't know whether you might intend to actually include these discovered machines in your cloud configuration, it won't automatically take them over, but it will read them to get an idea how they're set up.
 MAAS then presents these machines to you with a MAAS state of "New."
 This allows you to examine them and decide whether or not you want MAAS to manage them.

 <!-- deb-2-7-cli
 When you configure a machine to netboot -- and turn it on while connected to the network -- MAAS will enlist it, giving it a status of "New."
 You can also [add a machine manually](/t/add-machines/2280)).
 In either case, the next step is *commissioning*, which boots the machine into an ephemeral Ubuntu kernel so that resource information can be gathered.
+This resource information includes (but isn't limited to) information about CPUs, memory, and storage.
 You can also run [custom commissioning scripts](/t/commissioning-and-hardware-testing-scripts/2484) to meet your specific needs. deb-2-7-cli -->

 <!-- deb-2-7-ui
 When you configure a machine to netboot -- and turn it on while connected to the network -- MAAS will enlist it, giving it a status of "New."
 You can also [add a machine manually](/t/add-machines/2281)).
 In either case, the next step is *commissioning*, which boots the machine into an ephemeral Ubuntu kernel so that resource information can be gathered.
+This resource information includes (but isn't limited to) information about CPUs, memory, and storage.
 You can also run [custom commissioning scripts](/t/commissioning-and-hardware-testing-scripts/2485) to meet your specific needs. deb-2-7-ui -->

 <!-- deb-2-8-cli
 When you configure a machine to netboot -- and turn it on while connected to the network -- MAAS will enlist it, giving it a status of "New."
 You can also [add a machine manually](/t/add-machines/2282)).
 In either case, the next step is *commissioning*, which boots the machine into an ephemeral Ubuntu kernel so that resource information can be gathered.
+This resource information includes (but isn't limited to) information about CPUs, memory, and storage.
 You can also run [custom commissioning scripts](/t/commissioning-and-hardware-testing-scripts/2486) to meet your specific needs. deb-2-8-cli -->

 <!-- deb-2-8-ui
 When you configure a machine to netboot -- and turn it on while connected to the network -- MAAS will enlist it, giving it a status of "New."
 You can also [add a machine manually](/t/add-machines/2283)).
 In either case, the next step is *commissioning*, which boots the machine into an ephemeral Ubuntu kernel so that resource information can be gathered.
+This resource information includes (but isn't limited to) information about CPUs, memory, and storage.
 You can also run [custom commissioning scripts](/t/commissioning-and-hardware-testing-scripts/2487) to meet your specific needs. deb-2-8-ui -->

 <!-- deb-2-9-cli